clhenrick/portfolio/pages/a-thru-hike-on-the-pacific-crest-trail.md

 layout: page-fullwidth
 show_meta: true
 title: "A Thru Hike on the Pacific Crest Trail"
-teaser: "A web project documenting my brother&#x27;s experience thru-hiking the PCT."
+teaser: "An interactive web documentary about my brother&#x27;s experience thru-hiking the PCT."
 date: "2014-03-01"
 tags:
-  - web carto
+  - web
 category:
   - work
 header: no